danielmarkow/phx-bottich/README.md

   * Source: https://github.com/phoenixframework/phoenix

 ## TODOs
-- setup auth
+- setup auth :heavy_check_mark:
-- lists are create by a user
+- lists are create by a user :heavy_check_mark:
 - lists may be shared to specific users
   - they may have edit or view only rights
 - lists may be public (read-only)